 This creates a large volume of car traffic into and out of the area daily.

 A co-educational Notre Dame High would have a more localised intake.
-This would reduce traffic congestion and air pollution, and increase rates of active travel.
+The result would be reduce traffic congestion and air pollution, and increased rates of active travel.
 Children would be able to walk to school.

 It’s Better Use Of Council Resources

 Over the last decade, Notre Dame High has seen a steady decline in school roll.
-It is currently running well below capacity.
+As a result, it is currently running well below capacity.

-It is under-utilised by it’s local community yet sits in an area that has seen a dramatic rise in pupil numbers.
+Notre Dame High is under-utilised by its’ local community.
+However, it sits in an area that has seen a dramatic rise in pupil numbers.

 Co-educational schools in the area are full to capacity and refusing increasing numbers of placing requests.

 More placing request refusals have led to a steep rise in appeals and court proceedings.
-This is an unnecessary administrative and financial burden on the Council.
+This causes an unnecessary administrative and financial burden on the Council.

-Additionally, local children excluded from Notre Dame High are transported, at Council expense, to alternative schools miles away from home.
+Additionally, local children excluded from Notre Dame High are transported to alternative schools miles from home.
+This causes unnecessary Council expense.

-A co-educational Notre Dame High would quickly fill up and make better use of Council resources by
+However, a co-educational Notre Dame High would make better use of Council resources by: –

 -making more efficient use of the GCC school estate.